 Follow these step-by-step instructions to send an email to multiple people

 Step 1: Log in to your email account so that you are on the dashboard (main page) of your mail account.

 Step 3: A new email window will open.
 In the ‘To’ address box, type in the first recipient’s email address.
 Then type a comma and a space, to separate this address from the next email address.
 Type in the second address and continue, inserting a comma and a space between each subsequent address.

 You may find that other email applications, such as Microsoft Outlook, use a semi-colon (;) instead of a comma to separate each email address.

-If you are sending the same email to lots of different people, it’s a good idea to put all the email addresses in the ‘Bcc’ field to keep your ‘mailing list’ confidential.
+If you are sending the same email to lots of different people, especially if they don’t know each other, it’s always a good idea to put the email addresses in the ‘Bcc’ field to keep your ‘mailing list’ confidential.
 That way, there’s no chance that it could fall into the hands of a spammer or hacker.

 Step 5: Now type in the subject of your email and the text of your message.